NirmitBangar/fingerprint-unlock-explained/README.md

 ![Minutiae Points](assets/minutiae-points.png)

+Here’s where things get smart.

-Your phone doesn’t store your fingerprint as an image.
+Your phone does NOT store your fingerprint as an image.

-Instead, it extracts important features called:
+Instead, it extracts **minutiae points**, such as:

- **Minutiae points**

-These include:
 - Ridge endings
-- Bifurcations (splits)
+- Bifurcations (splits in ridges)
-- Curves
+- Ridge directions

-These points are converted into a **digital code**.
+These features are converted into a **mathematical representation**.

-> Your fingerprint → turned into mathematics.
+> It’s not saving your fingerprint —
+> it’s saving a *pattern description* of it.

+This makes storage more efficient and secure.

 ---